 For the cortado, we head to Spain.
 More specifically, Madrid.

-This small drink uses a slightly different style of espresso to the rest of the drinks listed here:
+This small drink uses a slightly different style of espresso than the rest of the drinks listed here:

 Spanish espresso is usually slightly longer and weaker than Italian espresso.

-To make your cortado you need just over 1oz of Spanish espresso mixed with an equal amount of steamed milk.
+To make your cortado you need 1oz of espresso made from dark roast robusta beans, mixed with an equal amount of steamed, but not textured, milk.
 It is usually served in a glass.
-As its popularity has spread globally, recipes vary widely.
-But this is the basic concept.
+As its popularity has spread globally, it has increased in size.
+In the US it is almost always served with a double espresso.
+But the basic concept of equal parts espresso and steamed milk stays the same.

 Psst… Want to see how the Cortado stacks up against some of the most popular coffee drinks?